-Kazakhstan, the ninth largest country in the world, located in distant Central Asia has an extremely low population density and wants to show that it has much more to offer than endless steppes where returning astronauts are picked up at the Expo 2015 in Milan.
+Kazakhstan, the ninth largest country in the world, located in distant Central Asia has an extremely low population density.
+At EXPO 2015 in Milan it wants to show that it has much more to offer than endless steppes where returning astronauts are picked up.

 With its vast agricultural lands and modern agricultural concepts Kazakhstan fits perfectly into the Expo theme "Feeding the Planet, Energy for Life".
 Divided into six rotundas, the exhibition shows historical, current and future aspects of agriculture.